icopy-site/awesome/docs/awesome/awesome-ruby.md

   * [RR](https://github.com/rr/rr) - A test double framework that features a rich selection of double techniques and a terse syntax.
   * [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) - Provides Test::Unit- and RSpec-compatible one-liners that test common Rails functionality.
 These tests would otherwise be much longer, more complex, and error-prone.
   * [Spinach](https://github.com/codegram/spinach) - Spinach is a high-level BDD framework that leverages the expressive Gherkin language (used by Cucumber) to help you define executable specifications of your application or library's acceptance criteria.
+  * [TestBench](https://github.com/test-bench/test-bench) - TestBench is a principled test framework for Ruby and MRuby aiming to offer precisely what is needed to test well-designed code effectively and easily.
   * [Test::Unit](http://test-unit.github.io) - Test::Unit is a xUnit family unit testing framework for Ruby.
 * Fake Data
   * [Fabrication](http://fabricationgem.org/) - A simple and powerful object generation library.